 Tour Schedule & Admission

 Tickets must be purchased online.
-As of 2025, the Sinners & Sweets Tours cost $69 for adults (ages 19-64) and $64 for seniors and youth (but just $49 or $45 during the Christmas holiday season for the Holiday History & Hot Chocolate Tour).
+As of early 2026, the Sinners & Sweets Tours cost $69 for adults (ages 19-64) and $64 for seniors and youth (but just $49 or $45 during the Christmas holiday season for the Holiday History & Hot Chocolate Tour).
 The Sinners & Sweets Tour is the most expensive one that Forbidden Vancouver has to offer, but that’s because of the delicious treats you get to try!
 For what you get and the experience, the price is very reasonable and well worth it!
 Sinners & Sweets is an exceptional historical walking tour and a city food tour combined into one activity.

 The tour begins at the corner of Robson and Granville Streets in front of the Old Navy store.
 It runs for about two hours.